charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'updated gitignore + lectures' @ 08/28/2023, 13:11:19 to second-year
+The following files were modified:
+- .gitignore
+- personal-finance/notes/lectures.md

+GPT Summary:
+ > - #### Keys to Physical Wellbeing
+    -
+    - - Eat healthy
+    - - Exercise
+    - - Sleep
+    -
+    - Think of your money also like your welbeing.
+Calories in, calories out.
+Cash flow in, cash flow out.

 ### charliemeyer2000: 'removed a comment to test webhooks' @ 08/28/2023, 13:08:18 to website2
 The following files were modified:
 - pages/404.js